ncatlab/nlab-content/pages/1843.md

 Just as a degree 2 [[Deligne cohomology|Deligne cocycle]] is equivalently encoded in a $U(1)$-[[principal bundle]] [[connection on a bundle|with connection]], a degree 3 [[Deligne cohomology|Deligne cocycle]] is equivalently encoded in a $U(1)$-[[bundle gerbe]] with connection.
 The study of [[bundle gerbe]]s was largely motivated and driven by the desire to understand the Kalb-Ramond field.

+One more degree higher the corresponding field is the [[supergravity C-field]].

 # Mathematical model from (formal) physical input #

-The derivation of the fact that the Kalb-Ramon field that is locally given by a 2-form is globally really a degree 3 [[Deligne cohomology|Deligne cocycle]] proceeds in itself in entire analogy with the corresponding discussion of the [[electromagnetic field]]:
+The derivation of the fact that the Kalb-Ramond field that is locally given by a 2-form is globally really a degree 3 [[Deligne cohomology|Deligne cocycle]] proceeds in itself in entire analogy with the corresponding discussion of the [[electromagnetic field]]:

 * **classical background** The field strength 3-form $H \in \Omega^3(X)$ is required to be closed, $d H_3 = 0$.